JoseQuintas/hwgui/contrib/qrdecode/ReadMe.txt

     Also a short beep is sounded.
     The result text is sent to the console or terminal.
     You can take more than one QR or bar code in one session (mixed).
-    If finished, close the Zbar app by clicking to the "X" field.
+    If finished, close the Zbar program by clicking to the "X" field.
     Now the output file (here STDIN, later the redirected output file of the hwg_RunConsoleApp() function call (2nd parameter), so all results can be seen or processed.